Things to know about cancer and the biomarker MSI-H/dMMR

 Cancer is more than just one disease.
 There are many types of cancer and the disease can occur anywhere in the body.
 It develops when healthy cells grow uncontrolled: they become cancer cells and destroy healthy tissue.
 Cancer cells can spread, break away from their place of origin, and affect other parts of the body (metastasize).
 Cancer patients need treatment that is most suitable for their specific disease.
 Biomarkers, biological characteristics that can be measured in blood or tissue samples, are an aid in finding the right treatment.
 MSI-h/dMMR is such a biomarker.

 Cancer is the second leading cause of death worldwide

-In 2018, more than 18 million people worldwide were diagnosed with cancer.
-More than 9 million people died of it.
+In 2020, more than 19 million people worldwide were diagnosed with cancer.
+Nearly 10 million people died of it.